gsotti/EqualizerView/README.md

-Mini Equalizer Library for Android
+Simple Equalizer Library for Android
 ==================================

  This Android Library project is created to let you use a animated equalizer inside your music related apps.
 Origingal version